marinkala/marinkala.github.com/syllabus.md

 * Grad-student led discussion - 15%
 * Final Project - 30%

+## **Reflections**
+Your weekly reflection should include the following aspects:

+* Your impressions of the reading: what seemed interesting, surprising, most important
+* What aspects you are critical of (disagree, see problems with methods)
+* Two questions about the readings for class discussion
+* What kind of study would you design based on these ideas

 ## **Homeworks**
 ### _Homework #1_
 ### Observation of social behavior in public spaces